lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 $ bsb -init my-first-app -theme basic-reason
 ```

-I'm using VS Code with the Reason extension installed.
+I'm using VS Code with the ReasonML extension installed.
 It's a great dev environment, with auto complete, auto formatting, and other niceties.
 A note on auto formatting: we want to focus on actually solving a problem, and it's a good thing that problems like indentation are not getting in our way.
-That is something Reason has in common with Elm, and projects like Prettier are trying to do with javascript.
+That is something ReasonML has in common with Elm, and projects like Prettier are trying to do with javascript.
 I strongly recommend it!

 In a real world application that performance is a key requirement, we always need to be aware of bundle size, and be careful with the amount and complexity of the code generated.
 So I'm always keeping an eye in the compilation result: if we are writing a `demo.re` file, Bucklescript will generate a `demo.bs.js` file in the same folder.
 Also, for small functions, I recommend copy and pasting to the [Try Reason](https://reasonml.github.io/try/) website, and see both the generated JS and equivalent Ocaml code in real time!

 **A tip**: when googling for help, it's usually the case that we find some Ocaml code that could help us.
-Use the Try Reason to convert it to Reason syntax!
+Use the Try ReasonML to convert it to ReasonML syntax!

 ## First Approach